CommonGarden/Grow-IoT/README.md

 And that's it!
 You should now have a meteor application running on http://localhost:3000

+# Setting up an instance on Meteor Galaxy

+You can easily host your own IoT network on [Meteor Galaxy](https://galaxy.meteor.com/).

 # Making and connecting new devices
 For more info on making a device driver and connecting to Common Garden, see our [grow.js library](https://github.com/CommonGarden/grow.js).